 Deterministic vs Non-Deterministic Execution

-Consider a sensor fusion node that combines camera and LiDAR data: In ROS2, a 2 ms difference in arrival time can cause the fusion node to pair the wrong camera frame with the wrong LiDAR scan — and this pairing changes on every run.
-In Cerulion, the scheduler’s synchronized triggers guarantee consistent pairing.What This Means for Safety
+Consider a sensor fusion node that combines camera and LiDAR data: A 2 ms difference in arrival time can cause the fusion node to pair the wrong camera frame with the wrong LiDAR scan — and this pairing changes on every run.
+Cerulion’s synchronized triggers guarantee consistent pairing.What This Means for Safety

 Deterministic resim is the foundation of safety validation.
 When you can replay a production incident and get the exact same behavior, you can: identify the root cause with certainty, verify that your fix actually prevents the incident, and build regression tests from real-world failures.